 Round.

-Come back to neutral and let's grab that bolster again.
+Come back to neutral And let's grab that bolster again.

-You might need two,
+You may need two,

 Just depending on your flexibility.